nhartung/100-days-of-code/log.md

 **Today's Progress**: Added the boost effect to the player.
 Did some refactoring in the process.
 Nothing was difficult today.
 Just using skills that I've already gained.

 **Thoughts:** Tomorrow I should start on some form of GUI.
 Hopefully I'll learn some new skills.

+### Day 24 August 25th, 2020

+**Today's Progress**: Really didn't have much motivation today, but got my hour in.
+Started work on a GUI.
+Not much progress but learned a bit.

+**Thoughts:** The caffeine comedown is real.